Rams vs. Seahawks prediction, odds, time, spread: 'Thursday Night Football' picks by proven model

 How to make Rams vs. Seahawks picks

 SportsLine's model is going Over on the total, projecting 45 combined points.
-It also says one side of the spread hits well over 50% of the time.
+It also says one side of the spread has all of the value.
 You can only get the pick at SportsLine.

-So who wins Seahawks vs. Rams, and which side of the spread hits well over 50% of the time?
+So who wins Seahawks vs. Rams, and which side of the spread has all of the value?
 Visit SportsLine now to see which side of the Rams vs. Seahawks spread to jump on, all from the advanced model that finished up over $7,000 on its NFL picks since its inception, and find out.